+The geographical coordinates are measured by a handheld GPS device, which uses WGS84 as the reference coordinate system.
+The height above MSL is determined from the best available contour maps.
+The geomagnetic co-ordinates are approximations, calculated using the 12th generation International Geomagnetic Reference

-The geomagnetic co-ordinates are approximations, calculated using the 11th generation International Geomagnetic Reference Field (IGRF) at epoch 2011.5.
-On-line access to models (including IGRF), charts and navigational data are available at http://www.geomag.bgs.ac.uk/data\service/models\compass/home
+Field (IGRF) at epoch 2017.5.
+On-line access to models (including IGRF), charts and navigational data are available at